Using Linux for Presentations Mini-HOWTO

 • Designed for the purpose.

-• Integrated GUI creation tool.
+• Wysiwyg creation tool.

 • Some animation effects, piecharts, etc..

-• Can import/export both html and (some) powerpoint.
+• Can import/export html; some limited powerpoint.

 • Fullscreen, no-frame mode.